lambdaclass/concrete/ROADMAP.md

 Three implementation audits on 2026-07-18 reproduced nine numbered defects in previously dark stdlib trusted bodies, Mono/Elab/SSACleanup boundaries, and the reducer, plus a four-part proof-freshness class.
-The unbound-proof containment and the R-0005 trap inventory have landed, closing the last reproduced silent-wrong-code defect in that set; generation of the inventory continues as R-0446.
-ProofCore callable identity R-0442 follows immediately because the final R-0004 subject digest, dependency facts, and replay receipts must bind an unambiguous application model.
-R-0004 then resumes and completes the evidence-integrity migration.
-The no-shadowing migration in R-0435 follows those correctness foundations.
-This ordering is deliberate: silent wrong code precedes a language-design migration, and proof automation remains behind both honest semantics and the external-user trial.
+The unbound-proof containment, R-0005 trap inventory, and R-0442 callable-identity foundation have landed.
+R-0004 is now the frontier: every later proof multiplier depends on its subject digests, typed dependency roots, and replay receipts meaning what they claim.

+The immediate sequence is normative:

+1. R-0004 completes evidence integrity.
+2. R-0450 may land the common obligation IR immediately afterward only if its existing implementation is merge-ready and does not mint authoritative evidence; otherwise it yields rather than blocking the defect queue.
+3. R-0006, R-0007, R-0008, and R-0434 close the remaining structural
+   destruction, semantic-symbol/import identity, and aggregate-layout verification defects.
+4. R-0009, R-0010, and R-0439 make reduction, bug-corpus truth, and unlanded
+   work mechanically honest.
+5. R-0435 performs the ratified no-shadowing language migration only after the correctness queue above.
+6. R-0440 supplies the evidence dimensions required by R-0448; R-0448 then
+   graduates multi-kernel evidence only after R-0004 and R-0450 satisfy its merge bar.
+7. The existing sequence resumes with R-0437, R-0447, and the remaining workload-pulled tasks.

+This preserves one narrow exception for already-active semantic-unification work without letting proof-product expansion repeatedly displace known defects.
+Proof automation remains behind honest semantics and the external-user trial.

 ### Task R-0004